 There were differing opinions among the bishops and the council was heated.
 Some opinions that were rejected were labeled heresies.

 This very situation is the opposite of what Mormonism claims.
 Mormons believe that God reveals true doctrine through His apostles and prophets; no council of men can legislate eternal truth without revelation.

-There is abundant evidence that “Trinitarianism,” as now understood by the majority of Protestants and Catholics was not present in the very early Christian Church, and that the ideas decided upon at the Council of Nicaea were inventive.
+There is abundant evidence that “Trinitarianism,” as now understood by the majority of Protestants and Catholics was not present in the very early Christian Church, especially while the original apostles still lived, and that the ideas decided upon at the Council of Nicaea were inventive.
 Even after the Trinitarian ideas were formed, there were three ‘camps’ of believers that understood the matter in very different ways.
 The “great middle conservative camp” believed in three entities or persons, separate in rank and glory but united in harmony of will, which is also revealed Mormon Doctrine.

 “The biblical God is always and uncompromisingly personal: he is above all a person, neither more nor less” (Divine Commitment and Human Obligation: Selected Writings of David Noel Freedman, Volume One: History and Religion; William B. Eerdmans, 1997, 414).